gerardroche/sublime-color-scheme-unit/README.md

 ## Installation

+### Package Control installation

-The preferred method of installation is via [Package Control](https://packagecontrol.io).
+The preferred method of installation is via [Package Control].

 ### Manual installation